 Although Chrysler seems to be tacitly supporting the Gargour-Bisco Wrangler, they also have other Jeep ambulances on the international market, through AADS (Africa Automotive Distribution Services.)

-An ambulance version of the Egyptian-built Jeep J8, with extended body and extra headroom, is available in various configurations.
-It's aimed at both civilian and military buyers.
+An ambulance version of the Egyptian-built Jeep J8, with extended body and extra headroom, has been available in various configurations, aimed at both civilian and military buyers.
+The interior (120K JPEG) is apparently available with or without a partition behind the driver.

 The J8 conversions are not sold on the North American market, but a chunk of their sales are certainly to the U.S. government, for delivery as aid to other countries.
 In 2015 Mongolia accepted a U.S. donation of 35 Jeeps converted by AADS, including four ambulances (seen here.)
 They were painted in white, for use in Mongolia's increasing participation in U.N. peacekeeping operations around the world.

-JGMS (Jeep Government and Military Sales) has previously offered a military ambulance version of the J8 with a larger rear body (see Military Ambulances on CJ3B.info) but as of 2015 it is not listed in the JGMS product line.
+JGMS (Jeep Government and Military Sales) has previously offered a military ambulance version of the J8 with a larger rear body (see Military Ambulances on CJ3B.info.)

 AADS also sells a slightly smaller ambulance conversion of a JK Wrangler Unlimited, with an interior (120K JPEG) similar to the Gargour-Bisco Wrangler.